-Once you have brainstormed the list, try to narrow it down as much as possible.
+Once you have brainstormed the list, narrow down the list as much as possible.
 Combine duplicates, remove any that are irrelevant/not necessary, only choose what you feel is most important.
 Keep in mind that you can always revisit this later down the road.

-After the topics have been decided, it is time to do some research into what you want to optimize your website around.
+After the topics have been decided, it is time to do research into what you want to optimize your website around.
 We use SEMRush for this, but there are plenty of other tools, like Moz or Rank Tracker that can give you the same or similar results.

 To begin this process, keep track of all of your work and separate all of your researched keywords by topics.

-I start by taking a look at what keywords we are already ranking for, then go for what our competitors are ranking for that you aren’t, a keyword gap analysis.
+Start by taking a look at what keywords you’re already ranking for.
+Then look into what your competitors are ranking for that you aren’t, a keyword gap analysis.
 Once this information is taken into account, you can use the tool of your choosing to research additional ideas.
 I like to use SEMRush’s keyword magic tool.
-You put in a keyword/topic, and it will give you some suggestions.
+You put in a keyword/topic, and it will give you suggestions.

-Once the research has been done, I like to make sure to narrow it down a little so that each topic is associated with about 7-10 target keywords.
+Once the research has been done i’s good to narrow down the list a little so that each topic is associated with a handful of target keywords.
 It is a good rule of thumb to choose keywords with higher search volume, that you are already ranking well for or within striking distance (positions 11-20), and that are going to be attainable.
 The length of the keyword itself doesn’t necessarily matter but the general theme you’ll see is that long-tail keywords have a lower search volume and are easier to rank for.
 As opposed to short-tail keywords with high search volume and keyword difficulty.

-We now have our topics that we are going to base all of our content around, as well as the keywords we want to optimize the website around.
+We now have the topics that we are going to base all of our content around, as well as the keywords we want to optimize the website around.

 Content is the core of a website and if you do not execute a content strategy correctly, you could be missing out on some serious search engine rankings.
 Much like Google’s Algorithm, the way we create content for SEO is different than it was before.

-Pillar content (also known as 10x content) is a long-form piece of content around each of our specified topics.
+Pillar content, also known as 10x content, is a long-form piece of content around each of our specified topics.
 These pages can be ungated eBooks or guides and can be created from the already-existing content or newly created content pieces all to help us rank higher.
-The thought is that if we create this long-form piece of content, users are more likely to be engaged, stay on the site longer, and will receive more of what they are looking for.
+The purpose of this kind of content is to create a long-form piece of content that keeps users engaged.
+Keeping the user engaged will make them stay on the website longer and will receive more of what they are looking for.

 To support these pieces of pillar content, we want to create topic clusters.
 We will use long-tail keywords to write relevant blog articles that point back to this content, like so:

-By linking back to the content, we are telling Google that this page, and the articles surrounding it, are vital to our website and explain exactly what we do for our users and what we are offering them.
-This will ultimately help the website rank higher and get more traffic.
+By linking back to the content, we’re telling Google that the pillar page, and the articles surrounding it, are vital to our website.
+We demonstrate that they explain exactly what we do for our users and what we are offering them.
+This will ultimately help the website rank higher and get more organic traffic.

-An SEO audit is the start of the campaign, and as such, it is important to understand how to perform an SEO audit.
+An SEO audit is the start of the campaign, it is important to understand how to perform an SEO audit.
 A site audit will help to identify areas that need improvement regarding on-page SEO, but can also help determine to strengths and weaknesses of your off-page SEO.
 With SEMRush, we have all we need to perform an SEO audit.
-However, you can also use tools like Moz or ahrefs.
+However, you can also use tools like Moz or Ahrefs.

-Everyone does an SEO audit differently, but ours combines a mixture of on-site optimization and a technical evaluation.
+Everyone does an SEO audit differently, but at Revenue River we combine a mixture of on-site optimization and a technical evaluation.